pchiorean/Indentz/docs/README.md

 [^4]: By default, the trigger zone is 1% of the visible area.
 The value is configurable by editing the constant `SNAP_PCT` from `fitTo()`.

-[^5]: The codes are used by a customer who needs to manage POS posters in multiple locations and languages.
+[^5]: **Save as** is useful for reducing the size of documents that have been modified many times (on each regular save the document grows with the last changes).

 [^6]: Releases may be old, however.
-The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch.
-This is what I actually use every day, so it's kind of tested, but… beware. ;)
+The latest version is in the [dev](https://github.com/pchiorean/Indentz/tree/dev) branch – this is what I actually use every day, so it's kind of tested, but… beware. ;)